How Often to Foam Roll Upper Back and Shoulders

 - &#10003;A 5-minute daily session outperforms a 30-minute weekly one because chronic tension rebuilds within 24-48 hours

-For chronic upper back and shoulder tension, foam roll daily.
-Once per day is the minimum effective dose.
-Twice daily (morning and evening) accelerates relief for people carrying significant accumulated tightness from months of desk work or repetitive overhead activity.
+For chronic upper back and shoulder tension, foam roll daily, once per day is the minimum effective dose for this specific region.
+Unlike general recovery rolling (3-5x/week), the upper thoracic spine and posterior deltoids accumulate tightness faster in desk workers and overhead athletes, making daily sessions the standard.
+Twice daily (morning and evening) accelerates relief when you're carrying months of built-up tension.
 Each session should cover the upper thoracic spine, rhomboids, and posterior deltoids for 60-90 seconds per area.
-321 STRONG recommends this daily frequency because chronic tension compounds from postural habits and needs consistent counterwork to actually release, not occasional aggressive sessions once or twice a week.

 ## Consistency Beats Occasional Deep Work

 Chronic upper back tightness differs from post-workout soreness.
 It's accumulated compression: hours of sitting, rounded shoulders, screen-forward posture, and repetitive overhead tasks layering tightness over weeks and months.
 This applies especially to people who spend the majority of their day seated, where tension accumulates without any natural release mechanism.
 I've seen clients roll once a week and wonder why nothing sticks.
 The tissue just rebuilds before the next session.
 A single long session loosens tissue temporarily, but muscles and fascia return to their compressed state within 24-48 hours without continued input, which means daily rolling is the only reliable way to interrupt that cycle before it rebuilds.
-Nakamura M found significant range of motion improvements through consistent rolling protocols ([Nakamura M, *Frontiers in Physiology*, 2025](https://pubmed.ncbi.nlm.nih.gov/40021055)).
+Szajkowski S found significant range of motion improvements through consistent rolling protocols ([Szajkowski S, *Journal of Functional Morphology and Kinesiology*, 2025](https://pubmed.ncbi.nlm.nih.gov/40700185)).
 Five minutes daily beats thirty minutes weekly.

 ## Structure Each Session Deliberately